 Then you can add the iron-on to both the ornaments and the presents.

-For each one, you will want to pre-heat your felt for a few seconds before applying.
 NOTE: I always have issues with the felt sticking to the bottom of my EasyPress.
 I just carefully remove the pieces with something like the tip of a pair of scissors.
 Tweezers would also work well here.

 Position your heat transfer vinyl on your pieces.
 I am pressing two ornaments and a present all at the same time.